 Strategies for Student Success

-When transitioning to post secondary, parent/teacher involvement decreases, and more responsibility is placed on the ADHD person for decision-making, long-range planning and advocating for oneself needs.
+When transitioning to post-secondary, parent/teacher involvement decreases, and more responsibility is placed on the ADHD person for decision-making, long-range planning and advocating for oneself.

 To set yourself up for success during this important time, consider accommodations that will work best for you, such as:

-• Taking extra time to complete a program by reducing course load
+• Taking extra time to complete a program by reducing the course load

 • Taking online courses or considering community college rather than a four-year degree